b3llyfish/kingdoms-of-the-hre/README.md

 * [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2420327048&searchtext=hre+kingdoms]No HRE Kingdoms[/url] - Prevents the AI from forming HRE Kingdoms

 [h2] Localization [/h2]
-Localization for supported locales has been provided by using [url=https://github.com/b3llyfish/CK3_LocalizationChanger].
+Basic localization for supported locales has been provided by using [url=https://github.com/b3llyfish/CK3_LocalizationChanger].
+I am accepting any localization improvements via mods and will happily link them below.
+If your chosen language is listed below then this mod must be used to support your localization.

+[url=https://steamcommunity.com/sharedfiles/filedetails/?id=3090564070]Chinese Localization Mod[/url] - thanks to [url=https://steamcommunity.com/profiles/76561198113539588]無壹[/url]

 [h2] Bug/Issues [/h2]
 This mod has been tested to the best of my abilities.
 If any bugs or issues are found please described them in a comment.